 6. Declining revenue estimates: Analyst estimates show revenue declining from $3.86B (2026) to $3.68B (2028), suggesting peak cycle conditions may already be in view.

 This report was generated using FMP financial data as of April 11, 2026.
-Interactive DCF model included.
-All inputs are adjustable.
 This is for informational purposes only and does not constitute investment advice.
 Past performance is not indicative of future results.
 All financial data sourced from SEC filings via Financial Modeling Prep API.